 Furthermore, at federally regulated employers, there is no right to dismiss an employee without cause, unless his or her job is essentially discontinued.

-If you believe you have been unjustly dismissed, Whitten & Lublin Employment & Labour Lawyers can help you get the severance that you are entitled.
+If you believe you have been unjustly dismissed, Whitten & Lublin Employment & Labour Lawyers can help you get the severance that you are entitled to.
 Our lawyers exclusively practice employment law and have experience in Unjust Dismissal cases.

 Consult with a nationally-recognized lawyer with an exceptional experience at Whitten & Lublin Employment & Labour Lawyers.
 To book a consultation please contact us onlineor by phone at (416) 640-2667 today!

 Whitten & Lublin Employment and Labour Lawyers is a nationally recognized team, assisting employees in all aspects of workplace legal disputes.
 Don’t take a chance with your case.
 Consult the law firm with a team of proficient employment and labour law lawyers.